Supported Lodgings providers help young people who are leaving care with the next step towards independent living.

 - A chance to make a difference towards providing young people with the opportunity to develop the life skills needed to become independent

-Get in touch with a member of our Supported Lodgings Team to take the next step to becoming a Supported Lodgings Carer in Darlington.
+Get in touch with Foster With North East to take the next step to becoming a Supported Lodgings Carer in Darlington.

 Have you got the Heart to become a Supported Lodgings provider?